cc-hpc-itwm/tarantella/docs/source/quick_start.rst

    Batch size must be a multiple of the number of devices used.

-This issue is temporary, and will be fixed in the next release.
+This issue will be fixed in the next release.

 .. note::